Bluntnose sixgill shark: Growth and development

-In general, the size (in length and weight) of the sixgills increase with maturity.
-With the male sharks specifically, their sexual maturity is usually determined by the length of their claspers.
-While juveniles have short and flexible ones, mature male sixgills have rigid, calcified longer ones.
-On the other hand, the length-weight relationship of females tend to increase very rapidly as they get to the onset of their sexual maturity.
+In general, sixgills increase in length and weight with maturity.
+The maturity of male sharks is usually determined by the length of their claspers.
+While juveniles have short and flexible claspers, mature male sixgills have rigid, calcified longer ones.
+On the other hand, the length-weight relationship of females tends to increase very rapidly as they approach sexual maturity.

 Distribution and habitat

 With a global distribution in tropical and temperate waters, the bluntnose sixgill shark is found in a latitudinal range between 65°N and 48°S in the Atlantic, Indian, and Pacific oceans.
 It has been seen off the coasts of North and South America from North Carolina to Argentina and Alaska to Chile.
 In the eastern Atlantic, it has been caught from Iceland to Namibia, in the Indo-Pacific it has been caught from Madagascar north to Japan and east to Hawaii and in the Mediterranean it has been caught in Greece and Malta.
-Fossilized remains of this species from the Miocene epoch have also been discovered in South Korea.
+Fossilized remains of this species from the Middle Miocene have also been discovered in the Duho Formation of South Korea.
 It typically swims near the ocean floor or in the water column over the continental shelf in poorly lit waters.
 It is usually found 180–1100 m from the surface, inhabiting the outer continental shelf, but its depth range can extend from 0–2500 m.
 Juveniles will swim near the shoreline in search of food, sometimes in water as shallow as 12 m, but adults typically stay at depths greater than 100 m.
 It can be seen near the ocean's surface only at night.